 Applications can be turned in at any time and up to one month before the start of the internship.
 In some cases later applications can also be considered.

-For internships in the United Kingdom we suggest that you apply three to four months before the start of the internship, due to the long visa application process.
+For internships in the United Kingdom we suggest that you apply four months before the start of the internship, due to the long visa application process.
 Please note the additional application materials below.

 Due to the limited funding we suggest that you apply early!
 However, you cannot apply until you have been accepted by a company.